HopkinsIDD/ZikaLitReview/README.md

 **NOTE:** Two chunks that run and save results of the JAGS models are set not to evaluate when the file is knit, *these chunks must be run to successfully knit the file and recreate the analysis*.
 However, once they are run once they need not be run again unless something about the underlying models is changed.

+This project is licensed under the terms of the GNU GPL v3 license.